 Class "J" begins May 2014.
-Class H and Class I are engaged in this 18-month, interactive and transformative journey.
+Class H and Class I are engaged in this 18-month, interactive course.
 Thus far, 372 advocates and 141 advocacy groups across the country have completed or started the course since 2009.
 See who

 What advocates are saying: